Thank you for all your help with the 2022 inaugural parade!

 Paul Shoul for being ready with a camera and an expert eye whenever we needed them

-Roger Salloom for contributing his sound equipment so our Grand-ish Marshals can be heard offering commentary on the parade
+Roger and Donna Salloom for contributing his sound equipment so our Grand-ish Marshals can be heard offering commentary on the parade

 Nanci Forrestall, Northampton’s Director of Parking, for helping us secure convenient parking for cars and floats in the Roundhouse Lot